-- Remove the brackets on each end of the fuel stainer. - 2.
+- Remove the brackets on each end of the fuel strainer. - 2.
 Remove the P-clip.

-IMPORTANT: The fuel flow arrow on the fuel strainer must be pointed toward the rear of the vehicle.
+IMPORTANT: The fuel flow arrow on the fuel strainer must be pointed toward the engine.

 - Remove the strainer, and replace it with a new strainer. - 4.
 Install the P-clip. - Install the brackets on each end of the fuel strainer.